Nouwiki/Nouwiki/README.md

 ## ToDo

+- Consdier if we should have empty directories if github doesn't support it and instead of copying just copy the folders with content and use `fs` to create the empty directories.
 - Solve the problem of the markdown files not being served as plain text on GitHub pages.
+- Should we use React + Redux?
+And of course only for UI and dynamic behavior, the content should be rendered using templates and then we don't need React server side rendering for search engine indexing.
 - Create a build command (currently it just build the initial index.md file)
 - Build to Dynamic and md.html
 - Create Dynamic front end with support for GitHub as backend through JS-Git.